kraj011/SwerveIO/README.md

       new MK2SwerveModule(RobotMap.REAR_RIGHT_DRIVE_MOTOR, RobotMap.REAR_RIGHT_PIVOT_MOTOR, RobotMap.REAR_RIGHT_ANALOG_ENCODER),
       (module) -> {
         /**
          * Here we set the module's settings.
-Set them for each module.
-         * moduleMap is inherited from SwerveDrive and populated by
-         * the superclass constructor.
+Everything
+         * in this block is run automatically on each module.
          */
         module.setPivotClosedLoopRampRate(0);
         module.setPivotPidP(0.1);